-Jointly organized by the School of Architecture and the Department of Geography and Resource Management, URSP not just teaches students urban development theories but also equip them with skills, techniques and abilities to appreciate the importance of aesthetics in directing urban development towards a sustainable future.
+Jointly organised by the School of Architecture and the Department of Geography and Resource Management, URSP not only teaches students urban development theories but also equips them with skills, techniques, and abilities to appreciate the importance of aesthetics in directing urban development towards a sustainable future.

-URSP is dedicated to widening its students’ perspectives with experiential learning such as interning in professional practices including urban planning and environmental protection practices.
-These real-life experiences offer students opportunities to explore their potential career pathways and prepare themselves for their capstone theses/projects.
+URSP is dedicated to widening its students’ perspectives through experiential learning, such as interning in professional practices ranging from urban planning to environmental protection.
+These real-life experiences offer students opportunities to explore potential career pathways and identify topics for their capstone theses or projects.
 In 2016–17, the East Asia Community Engagement Committee of Ove Arup & Partners Hong Kong Limited (Arup) established the Arup Scholarship for senior URSP students.
-There will be one award each academic year, comprising a scholarship of HK$15,000 and an eight-week paid full-time summer internship with Arup.
+One award is given each academic year, comprising a scholarship of HK$15,000 and an eight-week paid full-time summer internship with Arup.

-The first batch of URSP graduates completed their studies in 2015–16.
-The programme conducted a survey in October 2016.
-Half of the respondents indicated that they would pursue further studies in fields related to the built environment including urban planning, urban design, transport planning and landscape architecture, etc. One of them recently received a scholarship from the Japanese Government and is now in Japan pursuing her master’s studies.
-The rest of them are employed.
+The sixth batch of URSP students graduated in the 2020–21 academic year.
+The programme conducted a survey in August 2021.
+More than a quarter of the respondents indicated that they would pursue further studies in urban planning, urban design, social work, and real estate development in Hong Kong.
+The rest are employed or seeking jobs in administration, marketing, sales, surveying, and urban planning.
 ‘The career paths of our graduates are diverse.
-Some of them are engaged in advocacy work in NGOs,’ Professor Ng explained.
+Some of them also engage in advocacy work with NGOs,’ Prof. Ng explained.

-Solutions originate from detailed observation.
-In a highly-specialized world, an integrated understanding of fragmented issues help us develop sharp analytical and problem solving skills.
+Sustainable solutions often originate from detailed observations and place-based knowledge.
+In a highly specialised world, an integrated understanding of fragmented issues helps us to develop sharp analytical and problem-solving skills.
 ‘After all, urban issues are often wicked problems demanding creative and out-of-the-box solutions.
-The knowledge and skills acquired in the interdisciplinary programme will allow students to be marketable in the public, private and third sectors,’ said Professor Ng.
+The knowledge and skills acquired in this interdisciplinary programme allow students to be marketable in the public, private, and civic sectors,’ said Prof. Ng.

 Published: Summer 2017